The Barberton Community Foundation

 - Build place-making connections

-Our next steps will involve working with our committees to identify key action items; developing our filters for grant making, investments and leadership areas; creating a more plan-oriented budget, and deciding how we allocate our spending.
+Our next steps will involve working with the community to develop the collective impact model.
 If we manage wisely, properly set the stage, measure and monitor our results, and invest more in sustainable projects, the next generation of Foundation work will present transformational opportunities beyond measure for our community.

 Onward to the future.

 The Barberton Community Foundation was established in 1996 as a 509(a)(3) public charity as a way to strengthen the community through the continually giving power of an endowment.
 In November of 1996, the citizens of Barberton overwhelmingly supported turning an original $75 million in funds and securities from the sale of Barberton Citizen Hospital into a permanent endowment, allowing the funds to continue giving over time.
 Since its inception, the Barberton Community Foundation has awarded over 2,500 grants and scholarships totaling more than $78 million and invested over $12 million more to promote job creation, neighborhood improvements and educational opportunities within Barberton.